x2on/OpenSSL-for-iPhone/README.md

 This is a fork of the popular work by [Felix Schulze](https://github.com/x2on), that is a set of scripts for using self-compiled builds of the OpenSSL library on the iPhone and the Apple TV.

-However, this repository focuses more on framework-based setups and also adds macOS support.
+However, this repository focuses more on framework-based setups and also adds macOS and watchOS support.

 # Compile library